HuwMorgan/TNOF/README.md

 an iMac 3.7GHz 6-core Intel i5, 32Gb RAM.
 Note this step is applied to the non-rebinned (full-resolution) data in order to preserve accuracy.

-;Input variables:
+Input variables:
-; DATACUBE_IN: user-supplied datacube of dimensions [spatial,spatial,time] = [x,y,t]
+ DATACUBE_IN: user-supplied datacube of dimensions [spatial,spatial,time] = [x,y,t]
-; Time steps must be constant (non-varying cadence).
-As a guide, we recommend several hundred ; time steps.
-Using AIA/SDO Extreme UltraViolet data, we usually use 2 hours of observations, ; so around 600 images.
-Method will find the velocity field that best satisfies the ; observations at each spatial pixel, so no point having data that contains large temporal changes ; such as eruptions or flares.
+ Time steps must be constant (non-varying cadence).
+As a guide, we recommend several hundred time steps.
+Using AIA/SDO Extreme UltraViolet data, we usually use 2 hours of observations, so around 600 images.
+Method will find the velocity field that best satisfies the observations at each spatial pixel, so no point having data that contains large temporal changes such as eruptions or flares.

-;
-; HDRS: The metadata headers corresponding to every time step.
+ HDRS: The metadata headers corresponding to every time step.

-;
-;Keywords:
+Keywords:
-; rebin: user can specify the level of rebinning.
-Rebin = 4 (default) is recommended for AIA/SDO ;   full-resolution data, meaning that 4x4 spatial input pixels are combined by local average into one ;   output pixel.
-NOTE that we use the IDL rebin function, which requires integer multiples of pixels, so ;   the procedure automatically crops images to satisfy this requirement ;   (e.g. if Nx = 512, and rebin = 2, then output is Nx_out = 256 - a multiple that satisfies an ;    integer divison by 2, or Nx/2, so no cropping.
-If Nx=513, our procedure will crop one pixel ;    margin from the x dimension, to give Nx_new = 512, and Nx_out=256).
+ rebin: user can specify the level of rebinning.
+Rebin = 4 (default) is recommended for AIA/SDO full-resolution data, meaning that 4x4 spatial input pixels are combined by local average into one output pixel.
+NOTE that we use the IDL rebin function, which requires integer multiples of pixels, so the procedure automatically crops images to satisfy this requirement (e.g. if Nx = 512, and rebin = 2, then output is Nx_out = 256 - a multiple that satisfies an
-;
+    integer divison by 2, or Nx/2, so no cropping.
+If Nx=513, our procedure will crop one pixel margin from the x dimension, to give Nx_new = 512, and Nx_out=256).

-; no_align: do not apply spatial alignment over time (default is to apply).
+ no_align: do not apply spatial alignment over time (default is to apply).

-;
-;Output: data structure containing the following fields:
+Output: data structure containing the following fields:
-; hdr: header for the time step corresponding to the median time of ; all the image time series.
-This header is modified to account for any ; cropping and rebinning.
-Useful for plotting coordinates etc. in subsequent plots ; vx: the x-velocity component
+ hdr: header for the time step corresponding to the median time of all the image time series.
+This header is modified to account for any cropping and rebinning.
+Useful for plotting coordinates etc. in subsequent plots
+ vx: the x-velocity component
-; vy: the y-velocity component
+ vy: the y-velocity component
-; image: the image for the median time step.
+ image: the image for the median time step.
 Useful for subsequent display.

-;
-; Author and history:
+ Author and history:
-;      Written by Huw Morgan 2022, hmorgan@aber.ac.uk
+      Written by Huw Morgan 2022, hmorgan@aber.ac.uk
-;	Questions or comments welcomed.
+	Questions or comments welcomed.
-;
-;-